Rebecca’s Books & e-Books

 Pickles for Health

 You probably know that quality yogurt and pickles are remarkably healthful fermented foods that aid digestion and strengthen your immune system.
-However, not everyone knows that pasteurization strips their superfood ranking.
-Pasteurization destroys fragile nutrients including lactic acid micro-flora.
-This is true for all fermented (cultured) foods including sauerkraut, kim chee, cheese, tempeh, miso and traditionally aged meats and fish.long radishes
+However, not everyone knows that pasteurization strips their superfood ranking by destroying fragile nutrients such as lactic acid micro-flora.

 * Increase antibodies that fight infectious disease.